Receding Gums? Best Vitamins & Minerals to Implement Right Away

 While our bodies can’t produce B vitamins on their own, we do have gut bacteria that can help with that.

-Adding probiotic-rich foods like yogurt, sauerkraut, and kefir to your diet can promote your gut microbiome and enhance vitamin B production.
+Adding probiotic-rich foods like yogurt, sauerkraut, and kefir to your diet can help friendly bacteria in the gut to produce more B vitamins.

 Omega-3 Fatty Acids:

-These fatty acids help your body's cells function properly, lower harmful cholesterol levels, and most importantly, reduce inflammation.
-This makes Omega-3 beneficial for various body systems, including the cardiovascular, nervous, and hormonal systems.
+These fatty acids help your cells function properly, lower harmful cholesterol levels, and most importantly, control inflammation.
+This makes omega-3 beneficial for several body systems, including the cardiovascular, nervous, and hormonal systems.

-Many studies have looked into how this property can help prevent gum disease and reduce tissue damage.
+Many studies have investigated how the anti-inflammatory effects of omega-3s can help prevent gum disease and reduce tissue damage.

-One U.S. study found that people with higher intakes of omega-3 fatty acids—especially DHA and EPA—were less likely to develop advanced gum disease, such as periodontitis.
+One U.S. study found that people with higher intakes of omega-3 fatty acids—particularly DHA and EPA—were more immune to advanced forms of gum disease.

 How do I get Omega-3 fatty acids?